1-8192/Simpet/ChatGptSimPet.md

 ## Unit Tests

 I asked ChatGpt to write some unit tests, as well.
 Below was the prompt:
-Add junit unit tests for the Dog class, which extends the Pet abstract class.
+Add junit unit tests for the main.Dog class, which extends the main.Pet abstract class.
 Please use a BeforeEach method to set up the class for testing.

  `import org.junit.jupiter.api.BeforeEach;